Non-congruence of homology Veech groups in genus two: Appendix

 \paragraph{Ideals as modules.} Let us now describe all ideals in $\OD$.
-Recall that every ideal of $\OD$ is also a $\ZZ$-module.
-The point of view that ideals are modules will be very useful for giving a list of primary ideals.
-Moreover it allows us to calculate the spectrum of $\OD$.
+It is well-known that every ideal of $\OD$ is also a $\ZZ$-module.
+The point of view that ideals are modules is very useful for giving a list of prime ideals.
+Moreover it allows us to calculate $\textrm{Spec} \ \OD$.
 As in the case of non-square discriminants, it is essential to see that every $\ZZ$-module in $\OD$ is generated by at most two elements.

 \begin{prop} Let $M \subset \OD$ be a $\ZZ$-module in $\OD$.
 Then there exist integers $m,n \in \ZZ_{\geq 0}$ and $a \in \ZZ$ such that \end{prop}

 \begin{proof} Consider the subgroup $H:= \left\{s \in \ZZ: r\mathds{1}+sw \in M \right\}$ of $\ZZ$.
 As $H$ is a subgroup of $\ZZ$, it is of the form $m\ZZ$ for some $m \geq 0$.
 By construction, there exists an $a \in \ZZ$ with $a\mathds{1} + mw \in M$.
 Furthermore we know that $M \cap \ZZ\mathds{1}$ can be regarded a subgroup of $\ZZ$ and so $M \cap \mathds{1}\ZZ = n \mathds{1} \ZZ$ for some $n \geq 0.$ We claim that $M = n\mathds{1}\ZZ \oplus (a\mathds{1} + mw) \ZZ.$ The inclusion $\supseteq$ is evident.
 Hence let us assume that $r\mathds{1} + sw \in M$.
 Since $s \in H$ we have $s = um$ for some $u \in \ZZ$, and thus